All schools in England have to have a governing body and its role is set out in law. The main functions of the Governing

 About Our Governing Body

 There are 10 places on the Governing Body for Fairstead;

 - 1 Local authority appointee

 As we are a small governing body we have a simple structure; the full governing body meets at least once a term and we also have termly committee meetings Finance & Resources and Standards and Monitoring.
 The performance meetings are used to monitor, evaluate, adapt and develop the School Improvement Plan.
 In addition to these 2 meetings we have a staffing committee and a Head Teacher performance management committee.

 Each Governor brings valuable experiences, skills and knowledge to their role.
 To make the most of this expertise and to support the school, Head Teacher and senior leadership team as best we can each governor has 2 portfolio or link governor roles.

 For example we have a link Governor for SEN-D, Safeguarding, Finance, EAL, More Able children and so on.
-Each Governor is also linked to a year group, this gives the Governors an opportunity to better understand how the school works and see for themselves how funding, interventions and polices agreed by the Governing Body are being put into action.
+When visiting the school Governors have the opportunity to better understand how the school works and see for themselves how funding, interventions and polices agreed by the Governing Body are being put into action.

 Further details can be found in the document; Governing Body Terms of Reference and Governors Code of Conduct

 We always welcome suggestions, feedback and ideas from parents if you wish to contact us please email: Vicky Etheridge, Chair of the Governing Body email@example.com